-MEASURE CATEGORY PAYMENT VFD for Fans in Potato and Onion Storage Facilities \$200 per horsepower
+MEASURE C ATEGORY PAYMENT VFD for Fans i Onion Storage \$200 per horsepower

 10.5 SMALL COMPRESSED AIR SYSTEMS

 The base case for this measure is an air compressor that operates at a fixed speed with some variation in compressed airflow requirements.
 The efficient case would have a variable frequency drive to better match compressor performance to compressed air-system requirements.